AriFordsham/GHCWiki/view-patterns.md

 ```

+Using a fixed set of multiple alternatives makes it more obvious whether the match is exhaustive or not.

 While the implicit `Maybe a` is more compositional and nicely integrates with already existing uses of the `Maybe`-type, it cannot share expensive computations across multiple alternatives.
 This is a strong argument against the implicit `Maybe a`.
 To illustrate the problem, suppose that

 ```wiki